 chemistry at the Faculty of Chemical Science of the Complutense University of Madrid.
 In 2012 I completed my BSc in Chemistry (with Honors).
 Then, I obtained a MEd in Science Education from the

-Communication from the University of València, the University of Alicante and the Miguel Hernández University (2016, Extraordinary Prize).
+University of València, the University of Alicante and the Miguel Hernández University (2016, Extraordinary Prize).

 During my training, I obtained several grants, fellowships and recognitions.
 As an undergraduate student, I received the

 Excellence Fellowships of the Government of Madrid (2007-2011) and a Collaboration Fellowship of the Spanish Ministry of Education (2011-2012).
 Thanks to these fellowships, I was able to get a